TACC/Lmod/docs/source/170_hooks.rst

   argument is a table containing: fullName, sn (short name), fn (file path) and isVisible (boolean) of the module.

+**moduleWeightHook** (defaultTable):
+  This is called when MRC is invoked to get the list of default modules.
+It receives a table with the default module names and weights.
+It can edit the table and return a modified version of it.

 Example Hook: msgHook
 ---------------------